SenZmaKi/Senpwai/docs/senpcli-guide.md

 - **Windows 10/11**

-You can install Senpcli as a completely seperate package by downloading and running [the setup](https://github.com/SenZmaKi/Senpwai/releases/latest/download/Senpcli-setup.exe).
+You can install Senpcli as a completely separate package by downloading and running [the setup](https://github.com/SenZmaKi/Senpwai/releases/latest/download/Senpcli-setup.exe).

 - **Other**